 Giving Tuesday’s success and continued growth paired with other examples of statewide giving like Colorado Gives Day, Arizona Gives Day, and Kentucky Gives Day has pushed nonprofits to closely examine how this tactic should exist in an annual strategic plan.

-I remember conferences I attended in 2012 and 2013 where discussions were engulfed by trying to understand if these events were worth the stress and effort.
+During conferences we attended in 2012 and 2013 discussions were engulfed by trying to understand if these events were worth the stress and effort.
 Questions came up like “Do giving days just steal donations from other parts of the year?” and “Is there actual ROI considering all the work required from so many people?”

 What we’ve learned is that giving days present a tremendous opportunity provided your organization does two things: (1) prioritizes participation and (2) uses these events to cultivate an engaged community year-over-year.